lukeod/vampiresurvivors-modding/character-system.md

 # Character System

-Manages player characters and enemies through the CharacterController class and associated data structures.
+Based on analysis of decompiled IL2CPP code, the character system appears to manage player characters and enemies through the CharacterController class and associated data structures.

 ## CharacterController

 **Location**: `Il2CppVampireSurvivors.Objects.Characters.CharacterController`

-The main class that manages character behavior, stats, and interactions.
+Based on code analysis, this class appears to manage character behavior, stats, and interactions.

 ### Core Properties